netarchivesuite/netsearch/README.md

 2. Solr-Cluster server(s)
  * Runs a zookeeper ensemble (3 zookeeper instances) and a SolrCloud cluster.
 The SolrCloud have a solr master and a number of shards.
 Each solr-instance runs a index stored on a seperated SSD disc.
 If you are not using SSD disc the performance will suffer by a factor 10+.
-Each shard only consist of a single server, but using replica servers for each index is a very easy to configure.
+Each shard only consist of a single server, but using replica servers for a shard is a very easy to configure.
 You can run the zookeeper  ensemble on a difference machine to avoid single point of failure, but so far we have had no stability issues what so ever with SolrCloud and Zookeeper.
 When we are using 1 TB index and facetting on 6 fields, each Solr instance require a minimum of 8GB ram.
 Using 2 TB indexes probably require 12-16 GB ram for each Solr instance.
 If you are not using facetting/grouping each Solr instance only require 4 GB ram.